Sweet Potatoes

 Heirloom

-Description: Beauregard is one of the most popular sweet potato varieties, producing reddish skin and moist, orange flesh.
-Fast-growing and high-yielding.
+Description: Beauregard is one of the most popular sweet potatoes, with reddish skin and moist orange flesh.

 Georgia Jet